Kong/docs.konghq.com/app/docs/0.5.x/plugin-development/custom-logic.md

   <strong>Note:</strong> This chapter assumes that you are familiar with <a href="http://www.lua.org/">Lua</a> and the <a href="https://github.com/openresty/lua-nginx-module">lua-nginx-module API</a>.
 </div>

 Kong allows you to execute custom code at different times in the lifecycle of a request.
 To do so, you have to implement one or several of the methods of the `base_plugin.lua` interface.
-Those methods are to be implemented in a module at: `"kong.plugins.<plugin_name>.handler"`.
+Those methods are to be implemented in a module at: `"kong.plugins.<plugin_name>.handler"`

 ---